jimtyhurst/salmonstats/docs/columbia-river-adult-salmon-returns.md

 the daily observations, in order to compare total quantity for the whole year.

-Since years before 2002 only collected data from March 15 to November 15, we exclude observations from outside those days from 2002 and later, in order to be comparing similar sets of data across all years.
+In the years before 2002, data was only collected from March 15 to November 15.
+Therefore, we exclude observations from outside those days from 2002 and later, in order to be comparing similar date ranges for data across all years.
+This leads to some underreporting of numbers for 2002 and later if just considering the total, but it makes for a more consistent comparison with earlier years of observation.

 🔻 *To Do*: Fix the following calculation to work for leap years. 🔺